Academic Catalog: 2016–2017

 - Lianying Shan

 170 Introduction to East Asian Literature in English Translation (1 course) This course provides a broad survey of representative literary works from East Asia from the classical to the contemporary period.
-Students will explore a variety of literary texts, such as poetry, novel, short stories and essays from China, Japan and Korea through English translation.
-This course helps students develop a deep understanding of both the commonalities and differences between East Asian countries in history, cultural values and literary tradition.
-Students are expected to improve their critical thinking skills through analyzing, interpreting and evaluating literary texts.
-They will also increase their culture competence through reading and appreciating literature within its cultural context.
+Students will explore a variety of literary texts, such as poetry, novels (selections), and short stories from China, Japan and Korea through English translation.
+This course helps students develop a deep understanding of the diverse philosophical, aesthetic, and literary traditions, cultural values, and historical realities in East Asia.
 GLOBL, LARS, Fall semester.

 175 History of Pre-modern East Asia (1 course) This course Is the same as HIS-175.
 The complete course description can be found in the History listings.

-271 Japanese Film (1 course) In English.
-This course introduces students to Japanese film by surveying the works of major directors ranging from such early masters as Ozu, Mizoguchi, and Kurosawa, to such contemporary filmmakers as Kitano and Kore-eda.
+271 Japanese Film (1 course) Taught in English, this course introduces students to Japanese film by surveying the works of major directors, ranging from such early masters as Ozu, Mizoguchi, and Kurosawa, to such contemporary filmmakers as Kitano and Kore-eda.
 These films will be examined within their historical and social context.
 By studying film as an art form, students will appreciate the aesthetic, technical, and commercial development of the Japanese cinematic tradition.
 Also using cinema as a window into society, the course explores such issues as the changing nature of family structure, values, gender roles, and cultural diversity in Japan.
-GLOBL, LARS, Spring semester, odd years.
+GLOBL, LARS, Spring semester.